nycmeshnet/nycmeshnet.github.io/blog/_posts/2016-04-10-nsm5-install.md

 ![tree](/assets/images/nsm5/tree.jpg)

+**Ethernet**

+The most important thing about the cable is that it is "outdoor" cable.
+Otherwise the plastic will decay in the weather.
+We use Cat 5e.
+A cable run must be less than 100m (300 feet), or the signal and voltage drop will be too much.

+There are two ethernet ports on the NanoStation and these are a source of confusion.
+Like most outdoor routers they get their power over the ethernet cable.
+They come with an adapter that adds 24V of power to the cable.
+Be careful plugging live cables into ports that are not expecting a voltage.

+Here are two ways to wire your NSM5:

+**Setup 1 (client)**

+You are connecting to a remote gateway that is providing your internet.
+You plug the ethernet cable into the "main" (LAN) port of the NSM5.
+The cable goes to the power adapter POE.
+"LAN" on the POE adapter goes to the WAN of an indoor router.

+(Sometimes people are close enough to the NSM5 that they don't bother with the indoor router.)

+**Setup 2 (gateway)**

+You are sharing your existing internet with your neighbors.
+You plug the ethernet into the "secondary" (WAN) port of the NSM5.
+The cable goes to the power adapter POE.
+"LAN" on the POE adapter goes to the LAN of your existing indoor router.

+**Powering two from one adapter**

-If you need to install two NanoStations you can simple run a cable from the spare ethernet port to the other NSM5.
-This is called POE passthrough.
-It is sometimes on by default.
-If not here are the (cryptic) commands-
+If you need to install two NanoStations you can simply run a cable from the spare ethernet port to the other NSM5.
+This is called POE passthrough, which is sometimes on by default.
+If not here are the (cryptic) commands to turn it on and off:

 to switch POE passthrough on: